Harlon Hill: Regular season

+Playoffs

 Life after the NFL

 Hill returned to his native Alabama when his playing days were finished.
 He fought a successful battle against alcoholism and returned to his alma mater (then known as Florence State Teachers College), serving as an assistant football coach for the University of North Alabama in the late 1960s while also working toward a Master's degree in Education.
 After earning his Master's in 1969 he became a public school teacher and coach at Brooks High School, eventually becoming the school's principal.
 In 1986 a new award was created to highlight America's best NCAA Division II players, named the Harlon Hill Trophy in honor of his playing career.
 Often considered the Division II equivalent of the Heisman Trophy, it is awarded annually during the NCAA Division II Football Championship weekend in Florence, Alabama.
 Hill retired from the Lauderdale County, Alabama, school system and resided in Alabama until his death.
 Hill died March 21, 2013, at Eliza Coffee Memorial Hospital in Florence, Alabama, following a prolonged illness.